 I love doing things that make a difference in a big way.
-I depend on my education and experience in business communications, journalism, philanthropy, advocacy and organizing to help me achieve this.
+I depend on my education and experience in business communications, journalism, philanthropy, advocacy, organizing, and real estate to help me achieve this.

 With a busy life in the US, Maria never imagined returning to Iran.
 But in 2005, her father traveled to the US from his home in Shiraz, Iran for cancer treatment at Georgetown University Hospital in Washington, DC.
 Although he died only 3 short months later, the experience of being by his side throughout his hospitalization had a profound effect on her.
 She followed through on the promise she made to her father to return him to Iran for burial.
 But what was meant to be a short trip for his funeral turned into a 7-year quest to make a difference for cancer patients inside Iran.
 Determined to turn the painful experience and lessons learned from watching her father go through cancer treatment – she devoted her time to finding solutions for cancer care in Iran.
 She quickly was able to adapt to the culture in Shiraz with the help of her family who lives there.

-Because of US Sanctions on US citizens in Iran, she couldn’t start a charity or spend money, but she was able to make things happen by convincing MAHAK Charity Organization to establish it’s first ever social worker office outside of Tehran in Shiraz, Iran.
+Because of US Sanctions on US citizens in Iran, she couldn’t start a charity or spend money, but she was able to make things happen by convincing MAHAK Charity Organization to establish its first-ever social worker office outside of Tehran in Shiraz, Iran.
 This was a tremendous victory for children and their families battling cancer in Southern Iran.
-MAHAK Charity Organization is the most well known, loved and trusted pediatric cancer charity in Iran.
+MAHAK Charity Organization is the most well-known, loved, and trusted pediatric cancer charity in Iran.
 Before the Shiraz location, MAHAK was only accessible to people who were in Tehran (12 hours north of Shiraz via car).
 Very few could make the trip there, in particular for those children whose families are economically challenged.
-Today, MAHAK Charity Social Workers Office in Shiraz is solely supported by the charity and serve hundreds of children in Southern Iran.
+Today, MAHAK Charity Social Workers Office in Shiraz is solely supported by the charity and serves hundreds of children in Southern Iran.

 In 2012, Maria moved back to the US to Montclair, NJ, where her family lives, in the New York City area.
 She is very active in the Iranian-American community and has established a strong network of friends and contacts around the world.
-Inspired by the hardships she saw in Iran that ordinary citizens experienced as a result of living under sanctions, she volunteers to promote peace between the US and Iran through the National Iranian American Council (NIAC) as a co-captain in New Jersey and NIAC’s northeastern US Chair.
+Inspired by the hardships she saw in Iran that ordinary citizens experienced as a result of living under sanctions, she volunteers to promote peace between the US and Iran through the National Iranian American Council (NIAC), serving as NJ Captain and NE Regional Chair (NY, NJ, PA, CT).